thisfeeling/device-motorola-ali-twrp/README.md

 Motorola Moto G(6) was announced and released in April 2018.

 ## Device specifications
-Copyright (C) 2020 The PixelExperience Project

-The Motorola Moto G(6) (codenamed _"ali"_ ) is a mid-range phone from Motorola.

-Motorola Moto G(6) was announced and released in April 2018.

-## Device specifications

 | Device       | Motorola Moto G(6)
 | -----------: | :----------------------------------------------